Corporate Sales Training

 Sales Optimization: Tools, Habits, Process for Greater Sales Success

 Do your salespeople manage the client and sales process or are they simply reacting to the potential client?
-Are their questions thoughtful, and how deep is their discovery?
+Are their questions thoughtful?
+How deep is their discovery?
 How effectively do they manage their time and effort?
-Do they sell based on features or do they make the benefit/value connection?
-These are the kinds of questions that we ask our clients to see if our sales training might be a good fit.
-They also are the types of improvements that have lead to closing more deals, faster, and at higher margins.
+Do they sell based on features or do they make a clear connection between benefits/value and buyers’ needs?
+Have they adjusted to virtual selling?
+These are the kinds of questions that our sales training answers, providing habits and tools that will are immediately applicable and provide proven performance improvement.

 With something so important, why take a risk?
-SNI brings 23 years, 6 continents, and 250,000+ participants of negotiation training experience.
-Work with us to get: Instant Impact.
-Sustainable Skills.
-Measurable Results.
+SNI brings 25 years, 6 continents, and 250,000+ participants of sales, negotiation, and influence training experience.

-Engage: This is the stage where you must listen, understand, and position your product based on the potential customer’s need, and then overcome any objections.
-Ultimately, it comes down to “what is the potential customer trying to achieve, improve, or avoid?
-And how are you going to connect your product/service to it?”
+Engage: This is the stage where you must listen, understand, and position your product based on the potential customer’s needs, as well as overcome any objections.
+Learn how to use psychology and decision-making to engage the other party and advance a sale.
+Finally, master your ability to answer, “What is the potential customer trying to achieve, improve, or avoid?” and “How are you going to connect your product/service to it?”

-Action: Maximize the “yeses” and minimize the “nos.”
-That said, no is not the worst-case scenario – indecision and lack of action can waste time and resources that you could focus instead on a prospect more likely to result in success.
+Action: Maximize the “yeses” and minimize the “noes.”
+That said, “no” is not the worst-case scenario and is better than no decision at all – indecision and/or lack of action waste time and resources that you could focus instead on a prospect more likely to result in success.
+How do you maintain momentum and continue to progress, rather than let the sale stall?
+And when should you make the ask?

 Sample Course Outline